rissh/ReactRouteAppwrite/video-notes.md

 In this example, the `PrivateRoutes` component checks if the user is authenticated using the `checkAuth` function.
 If the user is authenticated, it renders the child routes defined inside the `Outlet` component.
 Otherwise, it redirects the user to the `/login` page.

-In the next few steps I we will build out our `AuthContext` and a custom hook to check our auth status, until then we will hard code the status of `false` to represent an unauthenticated user.
+In the next few steps we will build out our `AuthContext` and a custom hook to check our auth status, until then we will hard code the status of `false` to represent an unauthenticated user.

 **Using The `PrivateRoutes` component**